fullstack-hy2020/fullstack-hy2020.github.io/src/content/5/en/part5c.md

 })
 ```

-Tests gets the access to the the input field using the function [getByRole](https://testing-library.com/docs/queries/byrole).
+Tests get access to the input field using the function [getByRole](https://testing-library.com/docs/queries/byrole).

-Method [type](https://testing-library.com/docs/user-event/utility#type) of the userEvent is used to write text to the input field.
+The method [type](https://testing-library.com/docs/user-event/utility#type) of the userEvent is used to write text to the input field.

 The first test expectation ensures, that submitting the form calls the _createNote_ method.
 The second expectation checks, that the event handler is called with the right parameters - that a note with the correct content is created when the form is filled.